-To figure out which reading strategies work best for you, take an official ACT practice test and time yourself on the English, Reading, and Science sections as you would on the real exam.
-(You don’t need to take these sections back to back — separately is fine!)
-If possible, take multiple tests, so that you can try out a different passage-reading strategy each time.
+To figure out which reading strategies work best for you, take an official ACT practice test and time yourself on the English, Reading, and Science sections using official time limits.
+(You don’t need to take these sections back to back—separately is fine!)
+If possible, take multiple tests so that you can try out a different passage-reading strategy each time.

-Once you finish, check your answers and evaluate your scores.
-The passage-reading method that gives you the highest score on a section should be the one you practice with and eventually use on test day!
+Once you finish, check your answers and score your test.
+The passage-reading method that gives you the highest score on a section should be the one you practice with and use on test day!

 6 Additional ACT Prep Tips for High Achievers

-If you’d like to increase your ACT baseline score by a fairly large margin — anywhere in the 4-9 point range — you’ll need to spend as much time as you can mastering all major ACT concepts.
-Our six additional tips below will teach you both how to study for the ACT in a month and how to get a super high ACT score!
+If you want to increase your ACT baseline score by a fairly large margin—anywhere in the 4-9 point range—you’ll need to spend as much time as you can mastering all major ACT concepts.
+Our six additional tips below teach you both how to study for the ACT in a month and how to get a super high ACT score.

 #6: Closely Analyze Real Questions

 To truly do well on the ACT, you need to know not only the basics of how it’s structured but also what kinds of questions it'll give you on test day and the approaches you can use to successfully tackle these problems head-on.

 Official ACT practice tests are your best bets for realistic questions.
 What you'll want to do is tear apart these questions to ensure that you can identify the ACT question types and readily understand what they’re asking you to do.